This post is a free, self-guided walking tour of Madrid’s old city center.

 Rococo rugs, velvet hangings, mirrors, bronze decor, sculptures, and golden thrones add to the opulence with elegant gilding and rich decorations filling every space.

 Visit the official website for the palace for hours.
-They vary according to season, day, site within the castle, and cost of ticket.
+They vary according to season, day, place within the castle, and cost of tickets.

 Tickets range from free under some conditions to 12 €.

 Audio guides are available.

 Just across from the palace and C. de Bailén is our next stop.

 This tranquil and ornamental garden sits across from the Royal Palace, atop the remains of an eleventh-century Arab watchtower.